Brain MRI denied for headache: what to check first

 When to call the provider first

 Call the provider first when the denial looks tied to chart support, missing symptom history, absent prior-treatment detail, or missing prior authorization.
-Ask whether updated notes, a peer-to-peer request, or a corrected submission can solve the problem before a formal appeal is filed.
+Ask whether updated notes, peer-to-peer review, or a corrected submission can solve the problem before a formal appeal.

 When to call the insurer first